ramenengine/afkit/README.md

 A package for programming with [Allegro 5](http://liballeg.org/) in standard ANS Forth.

-Note:  AF-Kit now has a versioning system!
-You must either provide a version when INCLUDEing kit/kit.f, or bypass it by pushing 0.
+**Note:  AF-Kit now has a versioning system!
+You must either provide a version when INCLUDEing kit/kit.f, or bypass it by pushing 0.**

 ## Overview

-This package brings up a hardware-accelerated graphics window on which you can write games or other graphical programs.
+This package brings up a hardware-accelerated graphics window so you can write games or other graphical programs in Forth.

-Allegro is a portable gamedev library that grants access to graphics cards, audio and input devices via a rich and easy-to-use API.
+Allegro is a portable low-level game development library. http://liballeg.org/

 Bindings for [FMOD 5 Low-level API](http://www.fmod.org/documentation/#content/generated/lowlevel_api.html) are also included due to its simpler audio API.